UMDBPP/GHOUL/pid_sim/Simulation/README.md

 I got bored.
 I've been thinking about solutions to autonomous venting so I finally broke down and tried to simulate what I think might be a solution.

-This folder contains a C file that runs the simulation, and a Python file that graps the results.
+This folder contains a C file that runs the simulation, and a Python file that graphs the results.
 You can run the whole thing with the simple one-liner below.

 ```
 gcc sim.c -o sim.out && ./sim.out && python3 test.py